rradczewski/ymmv/_posts/2018-10-17-ftt-everything-needs-a-retrospective.md

 ### Reasoning

+Retrospectives are an established format meant to provide a space to step outside of a process and reflect about its inner workings on a meta-level.

-Establishing a feedback channel like retrospectives gives everyone the opportunity to voice their feelings towards a meeting.
+Establishing such a feedback channel gives everyone the opportunity to voice their feelings and concerns towards a meeting and thus gives you the chance to improve every future encounter.

 Just as unheard frustrations can turn into conflicts, positive feedback can easily fall under the table as people rush out of a meeting.
-You further avoid misunderstandings if you give people a chance to voice their concerns right after a meeting, and by that, you'll avoid all the frustration that would otherwise build up due to miscommunication right away.
+You avoid misunderstandings if you give people a chance to voice their concerns right after a meeting, and by that, you'll avoid all the frustration that would otherwise build up due to miscommunication right away.

 ### Pattern